scionproto/scion/doc/hidden-paths.rst

 Hidden Paths
 ************

-This file documents the design for the hidden paths infrastructure.
+..
+TODO

+   Add the EPIC-HP overview documentation (from the design document)

 Overview
 ========